 Gap period abroad with professional experience within the local startup ecosystem and in international context.

 Develops surveillance applications to protect no-fly zones from the intrusion of malicious drones.
 Implements a sound-based solution to complement GPS and wireless detection co-developed with the security team.
 Delivers a proof-of-concept in less than 3 months applying Scrum methodology.
 Provides extended documentation and annotated bibliography on classification and detection methods.

 |Documentation||Confluence, Jupyter, Markdown, Latex.|

-Conducts research on the integration of reduced-order models of MEMS devices into embedded architectures.
-Reports to the Director of European operations, manages interactions between the company and the research laboratory.
-Integrates and tests novel features within pre-released version of the commercial software MEMS+.
-Interacts with a multidisciplinary team of ten members applying Scrum methodology to develop new features.
-Contributes to the European project H-Inception through review meetings, deliverables and publications.
+Conducts research on the integration of Micro-Electro-Mechanical Systems (MEMS) into embedded architectures through reduced-order and high-level modeling techniques.
+Reports to the Director of European operations and manages interactions with research laboratory (CIFRE agreement).
+Integrates and tests novel features within the commercial software MEMS+ applying Agile and continuous integration methods.
+Contributes to the European project H-Inception through reviews, deliverables and scientific publications.

 |EDA/CAD software||MEMS+, Simulink, Cadence Virtuoso.|

 |Devops||TeamCity, Mercurial, Scons, Make, Eclipse.|

 |Documentation||Confluence, Latex, Markdown, MS Office.|